Copyright 2016, National Minority Technology Council, All Rights Reserved

-Registration Opens Spring 2018
+Registration Opens Summer 2018

 The National Minority Technology Council’s Looking Forward Research & Development Program has developed a new look at the convergence between STEM and Career and Technical Education.
 Our “STEM is in Everything” approach builds relevance and innovation to the career decision making process.